exclaves/exclaves.github.io/content/posts/2023-02-19-growing-land-art/index.md

 It was in this context that Nash and Buisman created their transient and tempermental trees.

 I abandon my effort to find *Turning Pines* and move onward to Nash's other botanical art piece, *Divided Oaks*.
 This one has a definite location on the visitors map and even an official sculptural plaque.
-It is not difficult to find.
-Sited in an interstitial space between a park access road and a forgotten picnic area, his oaks stand 37 years old.
-This grove was fated for destruction before Nash began bending and parting their growth in synchronized sylvan swooshes.
+Still, it manages to be both obvious and obcscure, sited in an interstitial space between a park access road and a forgotten picnic area.
+This grove of youthful oaks was fated for destruction before Nash began parting their growth in synchronized sylvan swooshes.

 {{< img "assets/1670154008_12.jpg" >}}
 {{< img "assets/1670154009_13.jpg" >}}